rubenportz/Ruben-Portz/_posts/2020-03-13-A-framework-for-startup-pricing.md

 <a href="https://rubenportz.com/Product-science-not-ego/">Phase 2: Product science not ego</a><br>
 <a href="https://rubenportz.com/The-power-law-of-distribution/">Phase 3: The power law of distribution</a><br>
 <b>Phase 4: A framework for startup pricing</b><br>

+Reference:
+Iveroth, E., Westelius, A., Petri, C., Olve, N., Cöster, M., & Nilsson, F. (2013).
+How to Differentiate by Price : Proposal for a Five-dimensional Model.